Denmark national football team: Decline and revival (1993–2000)

 In August 1993, Michael Laudrup decided to settle his ongoing dispute with Richard Møller Nielsen about the team tactics and made a comeback to the national team.
-However, the following years Denmark saw mixed results, as they first failed to qualify for the 1994 World Cup, but then won the 1995 Confederations Cup, beating Copa América champions Argentina 2–0 in the final.
+However, the following years Denmark saw mixed results, as they first failed to qualify for the 1994 World Cup, but then won the 1995 Confederations Cup (then known as King Fahd Cup), beating Copa América champions Argentina 2–0 in the final.
 As defending champions at Euro 1996, Denmark disappointed with a lackluster performance after an early elimination in the group stage.
 The team had achieved a respectable win against Turkey, a draw against Portugal and only a defeat to Croatia.

 Nielsen's replacement was Swede Bo "Bosse" Johansson, who gave the team a more offensive strategy, and the 1998 World Cup saw the revival of the Danish team, starring both Laudrup brothers in their last international campaign.
 After defeating Saudi Arabia 1–0, drawing with South Africa and losing 2–1 to eventual champions France, Denmark defeated Nigeria 4–1 in the round of 16.
-They exited in the quarterfinals against Brazil.
+They exited in the quarterfinals with a 3–2 loss to Brazil.

 Without the Laudrup brothers, Denmark qualified for Euro 2000, only to lose all three matches in the group stage.